denwong47/rust_geodistances/docs/source/index.rst

    >>> %timeit sklearn.metrics.pairwise.haversine_distances(sn/180*np.pi, sn/180*np.pi)*6371
    5.54 s ± 16.3 ms per loop (mean ± std. dev. of 7 runs, 1 loop each)

+These calculations scale well with number of physical threads.
+The higher the core count, the bigger the difference.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: